smithy-lang/smithy/docs/source-1.0/spec/core/behavior-traits.rst

       - ``string``
       - The name of an operation input member that limits the maximum number of results to include in the operation output.
-This input member SHOULD NOT be required and MUST target an integer shape.
+This input member SHOULD NOT be required and SHOULD target an integer shape.
+It can, but SHOULD NOT target a byte, short, or long shape.

         .. warning::